Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **News**

+* June 2019: Our two papers were accepted for [ICDL-EPIROB 2019 Workshop](https://nicolas-navarro-guerrero.gitlab.io/workshop-non-verbal-human-robot-interactions-icdl-epirob-2019/) on Naturalistic Non-Verbal and Affective Human-Robot Interactions
 * May 2019: Gave a talk on my research at the [Pint Of Science](http://pintofscience.se/) in Stockholm
 * April 2019: Our paper [Analyzing input and output representations for speech-driven gesture generation](https://www.researchgate.net/publication/331645229_Analyzing_Input_and_Output_Representations_for_Speech-Driven_Gesture_Generation) was accepter to [IVA 2019](https://iva2019.sciencesconf.org/) for oral presentation.
 (24% acceptance rate)
 * Jan 2019: Our paper [On the importance of representations for speech-driven gesture generation](http://www.ifaamas.org/Proceedings/aamas2019/pdfs/p2072.pdf) was accepted at [AAMAS 2019](http://aamas2019.encs.concordia.ca/) for poster presentation.